BA (Hons) Business Management with Events Management

 Join the events industry - worth £42.3 billion to the UK economy - and work with corporate events planners and agencies who are forecasting a big increase in employment opportunities.

 You’ll learn how to organise, market, budget for and execute business events.
 With your specialism in events management (which also applies to tourism), you will become highly employable across many different types of organisations.
+This also includes digital events across a variety of platforms.

-You can tailor your studies to suit your interests and career plans.
-This flexible degree is part of a larger portfolio of 12 courses covering business, accounting and marketing.
+This flexible degree is part of a larger portfolio of 12 courses covering business, accounting, law and marketing.

 Abertay is widely regarded as THE place to come for high quality teaching.
 But don't take our word for it: